romanspb80/evpn-for-ovn/README.md

 # How it works
 Assume that there are two data centers - DataCenter A and DataCenter B. And needs to organize a EVPN connection between them.
 DataCenter A is an External System with EVPN-VXLAN support.
 In the project the built-in RYU-application **rest_vtep.py** is used as an External System.
 DataCenter B is our Cloud Platform based on OpenStack with OVN.
 The diagram shows the following elements.
-1. DataCenter X (an External System) with the RYU-application rest_vtep.py
+1. DataCenter A (an External System) with the RYU-application rest_vtep.py
-2. DataCenter Y includes:
+2. DataCenter B includes:
 - Microstack with OVN.
-- K8S Cluster with our application for OVN EVPN-VXLAN implementation.
+- K8S Cluster (Microk8s) with our applications for OVN EVPN-VXLAN implementation.
-- Some kind of a Orchestrator or [Cloud Management System](https://en.wikipedia.org/wiki/Cloud_management) (CMS).
+- Some kind of an Orchestrator or [Cloud Management System](https://en.wikipedia.org/wiki/Cloud_management) (CMS).
 ![Scheme5](https://user-images.githubusercontent.com/30826451/157813554-fa0464ea-9189-43ed-93be-9656f06c1e1d.jpg)
 ## Idea description
 Needs to organize a L2VPN (distributed L2 network) between sites (Data Centers) using EVPN-VXLAN .
-One of them is our Openstack Platform (Microstack with OVN) - DataCenter Y. The other is external system with EVPN-VXLAN support - DataCenter X. The key step is the implementation of EVPN-VXLAN on Neutron side.
+One of them is our Openstack Platform (Microstack with OVN) - DataCenter B. Another is external system with EVPN-VXLAN support - DataCenter A. The key step is the implementation of EVPN-VXLAN on Neutron side.
 To do this, it is necessary to implement the building vxlan tunnels as a Data plane and the MP-BGP Protocol as a Control plane.

 The applications **evpn-api.py** and **evpn-agent.py** are located in [evpn-for-ovn/docker_files](https://github.com/romanspb80/evpn-for-ovn/tree/master/docker_files).
 **evpn-api.py** - is a Flask API-server.